"

 • Linux

-Modern operating systems use a graphical user interface, or GUI (pronounced gooey).
-A GUI lets you use your mouse to click on icons, buttons, and menus.
-Everything is clearly displayed on the screen using a combination of graphics and text.
-The following gives a brief overview of the three most common operating systems, designed for desktop or laptop computers.
+Modern operating systems use a graphical user interface or GUI (pronounced gooey).
+A GUI lets you use your mouse to click icons, buttons, and menus.
+Everything is displayed on the screen using a combination of graphics and text.
+The following briefly overviews the three most common operating systems for desktop or laptop computers.

 Microsoft Windows

-The Windows operating system was created by Microsoft in the mid-1980s.
-There have been many versions over the years, the most recent the Windows 10 that was released in 2015.
-Microsoft Windows typically comes pre-loaded on most new PCs which makes it the most popular operating system in the world.
+Microsoft created the Windows operating system in the mid-1980s.
+There have been many versions over the years, the most recent being Windows 10, released in 2015.
+Microsoft Windows typically comes pre-loaded on most new PCs, making it the most popular operating system in the world.

 macOS

 The macOS is a series of operating systems created by Apple.
-This operating system comes pre-loaded on all Macintosh, or Mac, computers.
+This operating system comes pre-loaded on all Macintosh or Mac computers.
 The most recent versions of the macOS were released in 2016, 2017, and 2018.
 Big Sur (2021) is the newest macOS available.
-Most people like the look and feel of the macOS over the Windows operating system, however, Mac users account for a much smaller percentage compared to Windows users.
+Most people like the look and feel of the macOS over the Windows operating system; however, Mac users account for a much smaller percentage than Windows users.
 Mac computers are higher priced, which may account for a smaller percentage.

-Operating systems are continually updated and with each update, the features and design are intended to enhance.
-However, the basics of working with computing devices have largely remained the same over the past decade.
-The Windows and Mac OS operating systems are fairly similar, at least at the user interface level.
+Operating systems are continually updated, and the features and design are intended to be enhanced with each update.
+However, the basics of working with computing devices have remained the same over the past decade.
+The Windows and Mac OS operating systems are relatively similar at the user interface level.
 Below is a table showing how the shortcut keys align between the two:

 Windows and Microsoft keyboard shortcut comparisons